 For those new to Paleo or the low-carb lifestyle, the avocado conundrum comes up.

-Yes, avocados are natural and contain smart fats.
+Yes, avocados are natural and contain healthy dietary fats.
 But they’re high in calories.
 Thus, aren’t they bad if you’re trying to lose weight?

 After all, this dairy free avocado cilantro lime dressing calls for one whole avocado.